 The Regin APT campaign, discovered in 2014, remains one of the most sophisticated ever seen and has the ability to infiltrate GSM networks, while the Turla group, has developed the ability to hijack satellite-based Internet links as part of it’s Command & Control process, successfully obscuring its actual location.
 In many cases, attackers are exploiting new or under-protected vulnerabilities.

-Internet routers – both routers used in the backbone of the Internet and end user (consumer) routers – have also been targets of cyber-attacks.
+Another common targets of cyber-attacks include the Internet routers – both routers used in the backbone of the Internet and end user (consumer) routers .
 Backbone routers process the data of multiple organisations simultaneously; in targeting these routers the hackers hope to compromise many organisations at once.

 SYNful knock is a modified device firmware image with backdoor access that can replace the original operating system if the attacker has managed to obtain privileged access to the device or can physically connect to it.